KbrehmCoding/Coding-Languages-Tests/README.md

 11. Write a program to find the longest string from a given array.

 12. Write a program to change the capitalization of all letters in a given string.

+quiz 4

+Using the template creat a simple canvas game